Efgar/SimpleSocialNetWork/README.md

 ## Documentation
 API documentation is made using the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) in the [OpenApi.yaml](OpenApi.yaml) file.

-A deployed version of the documentation can be found [here](https://app.swaggerhub.com/apis-docs/e311/SimpleSocialNetWork/1.0.0), however, have in mind that given crossdomain constraints you will not be able to use the "try now" feature.
+A deployed version of the documentation can be found [here](https://app.swaggerhub.com/apis-docs/e311/SimpleSocialNetWork/1.0.0), however, have in mind that given crossdomain constraints you will not be able to use the "try now" feature against a localhost deploy.

 ## Building the application